standoge/encuentra-24-ETL/README.md

 * Transformations required are explained, with a subtitle and description to explain what was the transformation applied.

-> This notebook is not required to run, just execute it if you data extracted from `Extraction` notebook has some of the
+> This notebook is not required to be executed, just execute it if you data extracted from `Extraction` notebook has some of the
 > problems described in the notebook.

 ## Load :chart: